Indianapolis Personal Injury Lawyer

-When you’ve been injured in an accident, you are probably most concerned with your health and recovery and how you’ll support yourself and your family while you’re unable to work.
+When you’ve suffered a serious injury in an accident of any kind, you are probably most concerned with your health, recovery, and how you’ll support yourself and your family while you’re unable to work.
 Those suffering from a serious injury shouldn’t have to be concerned with financial problems.

-By getting in touch with a capable Indianapolis personal injury lawyer at Crossen Kooi Law, you’re taking the first step toward obtaining the compensation you need to cover the costs of your injuries and holding the negligent person or people who hurt you accountable for their actions.
+Fortunately, you’ll be able to pursue compensation for your losses by filing a civil lawsuit against the person or people responsible for your injuries.
+By getting in touch with a capable Indianapolis personal injury lawyer at Crossen Kooi Law, you’re taking the first step toward obtaining the compensation you need to cover the costs of your injuries.

 Incidents That Warrant an Indianapolis Personal Injury Claim

 Our firm routinely works on personal injury cases in Indianapolis.
 While we know the ins and outs of personal injury law in Indiana, we know you may not be aware of what kinds of accidents warrant a personal injury claim.
 Some of the types of accidents we regularly handle include the following:

 - Motor Vehicle Crashes – These accidents occur when there is a collision between any combination of cars, tractor-trailers, public transportation vehicles, and motorcyclists.

 - Premises Liability – Premises liability claims commonly involve slip-and-fall injuries.
 Accidents of this nature occur when a property owner fails to maintain safe conditions for invited guests on his or her property.